startplatz/wordpress-integration-bundle/README.md

         Hello world!
     {% endblock %}

+Note: The twig function 'template_from_string()' is not activated by default.
+See the documentation http://twig.sensiolabs.org/doc/functions/template_from_string.html for this.

 #### Define blocks in WordPress ####

 In your WordPress page (or post) you can define as many blocks as you want.
 The WordPress Integration Bundle translates the wildcards like %%SOMETHING%% to the block definitions {%block something %}{% endblock %}